Young Offender Program

 4. Application SHALL be submitted by e-mail to the attention of each person listed below:

-Sharon H. McKenna, Deputy District Attorney, Delaware County District Attorney’s Office
+Salena M. Jones, Deputy District Attorney, Pre-Trial Unit, Delaware County District Attorney’s Office

 Linda Barbera, Program Coordinator, Delaware County Probation and Parole Services